fasttime/Polytype/README.md

 }
 ```

-You don't need to specify an array of parameters for each base constructor.
+There is no need to specify an array of parameters for each base constructor.
-If you omit the parameter arrays, the base constructors will still be invoked without parameters.
+If the parameter arrays are omitted, the base constructors will still be invoked without parameters.

 ```js
 class ColoredCircle